Lucas1313/test/README.md

-# This is the repo where we will share tips and tricks for LoRee journey toward the darkness of coding
+# This is the repo where we will share tips and tricks for LoRee's journey toward the bright darkness of coding